 One of the highlights is to drive out to the Cruz del Condor (Cross of the Condor) where, if you’re lucky, you’ll catch sight of these enormous but graceful birds riding the thermals.
 If it’s not your lucky day then it isn’t a wasted journey, the landscape is incredible – beautiful valleys, a kaleidoscope of green fields, farmers herding their animals and much more.
 The Colca Canyon has some incredible hiking and at the very comfortable Colca Lodge you can rest wearing limbs in their thermal springs with humming birds flitting about.

-For more information on our customized vacations to Peru, call one of our Travel Consultants on 0203 603 3555 or visit scottdunn.com.
+For more information on our tailor-made holidays to Peru, call one of our Travel Consultants on 0203 603 3555 or visit scottdunn.com.